Emmy Noether Junior Research Group Precision Sarcoma Research

 Dr. Priya Chudasama

-Sarcomas are mesenchymal malignancies of the connective tissues, which include fat, blood vessels, nerves, bone, muscles, deep skin tissues and cartilage.
+Sarcomas are rare and aggressive mesenchymal malignancies of the connective tissues, which include fat, blood vessels, nerves, bone, muscles, deep skin tissues and cartilage.
 Sarcomas are mainly divided into two types, bone sarcoma and soft-tissue sarcoma.
-Sarcomas display remarkable genetic and histologic diversity, as reflected by more than 70 subtypes according to the World Health Organization Classification, which in turn poses significant diagnostic and therapeutic difficulties.
-Numerous clinical trials have shown that in advanced-stage sarcoma, conventional chemotherapy may provide symptom palliation and delay disease progression but does not prolong survival, which typically ranges from 11 to 15 months after the development of distant metastases.
-Despite these clinical challenges, sarcomas remain grossly underresearched.
-In particular, “actionable” lesions that allow prediction of response to conventional or targeted anti-cancer drugs and/or represent direct targets for therapeutic intervention are lacking in the majority of cases due to incomplete understanding of the events that drive sarcoma development.
+Sarcomas display remarkable genetic and histologic diversity, as reflected by more than 150 subtypes according to the World Health Organization Classification, which in turn poses significant diagnostic and therapeutic difficulties.
+“Actionable” lesions that allow prediction of response to conventional or targeted anti-cancer drugs and/or represent direct targets for therapeutic intervention are lacking in the majority of cases due to incomplete understanding of the events that drive sarcoma development.